Paul Harris Fellowship

 BENEFACTOR: You may become a Benefactor by making the Permanent Fund a beneficiary in your estate plans or by donating $1,000.00 or more to the fund outright.

-MAJOR DONOR: The Rotary Foundation recognizes couples or individuals whose combined personal outright or cumulative giving has reached $10,000.00.
+MAJOR DONOR: The Rotary Foundation recognizes couples or individuals whose combined personal outright or cumulative giving has reached $10,000.00 or more.
 All outright contributions made to the Foundation are included in this total, regardless of the gift designation.

 ARCH C. KLUMPH SOCIETY: Donors whose cumulative gifts total $250,000.00 or more will become members of the Arch C. Klumph Society and have their photos displayed permanently in the Arch C. Klumph Gallery at R.I.